Skip to content

 You cannot cheat the clock, but you can stop wasting time.
 If you need SOC 2 Type 2 to unlock revenue, stop treating it like a checklist and start treating it like an operational refactor.

-1. Don't Boil the Ocean: Scope Ruthlessly
+1. Don't Boil the Ocean: Scope Rigorously

 SOC 2 has five "Trust Services Criteria" (TSC): Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 Security is the only mandatory one.